Bale confirms MLS transfer to LAFC after Real Madrid departure | Goal.com

 How do LAFC fans feel about Bale's arrival?

-Prior to confirmation of the transfer, LAFC's 3252 Supporters Union president Kristian Garcia affirmed that landing a player of his calibre represented a massive coup for the club.
+Prior to confirmation of the transfer, LAFC's 3252 Supporters Union president Kristian Garcia affirmed that landing the superstar represented a massive coup for the club.

 "We are all very excited, we weren't necessarily expecting it but transfer windows have the added excitement that you never know what's going to happen so it's definitely exciting to have someone of Bale's calibre and we are excited to welcome him to Los Angeles," Garcia told Sky Sports.